Skip to content

 • resync: the process of adjusting a blob 's internal counters to the values generated by the physical token or soft token in order to keep authentication working correctly.
 This process is usually done by temporarily increasing the tolerance window and searching for otp values by the HSM, with the user informing two or more otps generated in sequence by the token.

-• master key: AES key in the HSM that encrypts the blob.
+• key master: AES key in the HSM that encrypts the blob.

 • transport key: key that encrypts the seeds corresponding to the tokens according to the PSKC standard, for transport between the token manufacturer and the system integrator.
 It is usually derived from a password.